Part of the SEO audit

 Are duplicate titles always bad?

-On intentional duplicates like paginated archives, not always.
-But on primary marketing or content pages, they usually make the site harder to understand and optimize.
+On planned copies like paged archives, not always.
+But on main marketing or content pages, they often make the site harder to parse and rank.

 What causes duplicate metadata most often?